Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The reality is that no matter how many apps you sign up for or watch TV, nothing expedites your learning French like immersing yourself in France for a month.

-Of course, I recognize that not every French learner can break free from work for a month and afford to travel around the French countryside.
+Of course, I recognize that most people can’t break free from work and spend a month wandering the European countryside.
 However, if it is at all possible (even for a week), it is absolutely worth it in terms of accelerating your French fluency.

 Listening to French being spoken 24/7 for a few weeks is an incredible way to learn the language.
 Total immersion in France costs some serious coin, but it really does work.

 If you do decide to try some immersion learning with a trip to France, don’t be nervous to actually speak and make mistakes.
-I was very reluctant to use my new French with locals when I first arrived.
-Hey, the French can be intimidating.
+I was very reluctant to chat with locals when I first arrived.

 However, I just went for it and used what I had learned the best I could.
-I stumbled my way through it and probably butchered the French language, but I think the locals at least appreciated my trying.
+I stumbled my way through it and probably butchered a lot of phrases, but I think the locals at least appreciated my trying.

-Not to mention, by the time I left, I did feel like my “ear” as a French learner was better, and my French vocabulary was much improved.
+Not to mention, by the time I left, I did feel like my “ear” for the language was better, and my vocabulary was much broader.

 I know I already mentioned YouTube above for watching French children’s television shows.
 However, beyond TV for kiddies, YouTube can be a great resource for other types of content as well.

-There are dozens and dozens of French language YouTube channels that focus on nothing other than teaching French.
+There are dozens and dozens of YouTube channels that focus on nothing other than teaching French.
 Francophiles abound on YouTube.
 People just love the culture, language and people.

-The best part is that many of these French YouTubers are French teachers by trade, so they are very tuned into French instruction.
+The best part is that many of these YouTubers are French teachers by trade.
 So when it comes to communicating how to speak French, they get it.

 These French videos usually discuss important topics, such as vocabulary tips, diction, accent, and a lot more.
-Besides the French language alone though, I especially like the videos that tie in French culture.
+I especially like the videos that tie in French culture.
 I love France and everything related to it, so learning fascinating cultural factoids is always fun for me.

-Basically, as part of your plan to learn French, I would build in some time on YouTube everyday to watch videos.
+Basically, I would build in some time on YouTube everyday to watch videos.
 They are an effective, free resource.

 Other Thoughts On The French Language